Already Working in ECD? Turn Your Experience Into a National Qualification

 Frequently asked questions

-Am I eligible for RPL?
+Am I eligible for this pathway?

 QCTO does not currently offer a standalone RPL route for this qualification.
 However, if you're working in an ECD setting with relevant experience, you may qualify for our recognition-supported pathway that helps you complete the full ECD qualification while crediting your prior knowledge and skills.